Click on the links below to see professional reviews of my books:

 Review by Katy Berman, Civil War Courier (www.CivilWarCourier.com)

 James J. Knights is as an interesting a subject as Emily Edmunds, protagonist of his most recent novel, Soldier Girl Blue.
-Knights is a former FBI Special Agent, author of several articles on law enforcement recruiting, has been a volunteer pilot for the Civil Air Patrol, and currently serves on the board of directors for the Society of Women and the Civil War.
+Knights is a former FBI Special Agent, author of several articles on law enforcement recruiting, and has been a volunteer pilot for the Civil Air Patrol.
 He is proud of his film debut as an extra in the Tom Hanks film, “You are My Friend.”
 Oh, and he keeps honeybees.

 Soldier Girl Blue intertwines several of Knights’ affinities.
 Emily is Canadian, one of hundreds who fought in their neighbor’s Civil War.
 After fleeing her New Brunswick home in 1858, vulnerable because she is a woman traveling alone, Emily disguises herself as Edmund Fredericton, a traveling Bible salesman.
 Later, in Maine he (Knights’ use of pronouns depends upon Emily being in or out of disguise) witnesses a brutal attempt by a Southern slaveholder to recover his lost property.
 He intervenes and is supported by a Pastor Broussard, also in the crowd.
 Outraged by what he has seen, Edmund decides to volunteer for the Union Army.